WolfAnto/Valorant-Xp-Bot/README.md

 <a href="https://github.com/WolfAnto/Valorant-Xp-Bot/releases/download/3/ValorantXPBot_INSTALLER.bat">DOWNLOAD</a>

+Please note that you MUST change the Valorant shortcut in the generated folder in your root drive.
+Usually C:\ValorantXPBot\ An easy way to do this is to simply copy your own shortcut from your desktop over into the folder.
+This is to make it so the program can run Valorant again if it crashes.

 # Instructions

 1- Install Python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +)